mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/iot_pipeline/index.md

 3. Click the **{{ model.packageRepo }}** tab.
 Find and click the **marathon-lb** package, click the **REVIEW & RUN** button, then again, then **RUN SERVICE**.
 When prompted by the modal alert, click **OPEN SERVICE**.

-If you are having trouble getting Marathon-LB up and running on an Enterprise cluster, try installing it following [these instructions](/mesosphere/dcos/services/marathon-lb/latest/mlb-install/).
+If you are having trouble getting Marathon-LB up and running on a DC/OS Enterprise cluster, try installing it following [these instructions](/mesosphere/dcos/services/marathon-lb/latest/mlb-install/).
 Depending on your [security mode](/mesosphere/dcos/2.0/security/ent/#security-modes), Marathon-LB may require service authentication for access to DC/OS.

 4. Click the **{{ model.packageRepo }}** tab.
 Click the **zeppelin** package, then click the **REVIEW & RUN** button.
     1. Click the **spark** tab on the left and set `cores_max` to `8`.